wkhere/stackless/Doc/library/os.rst

           except OSError:
               pass

+   Availability: Unix, Windows.

    .. versionadded:: 2.6

 .. function:: dup(fd)

    Return a duplicate of file descriptor *fd*.

    Availability: Unix, Windows.

 .. function:: dup2(fd, fd2)

    Duplicate file descriptor *fd* to *fd2*, closing the latter first if necessary.

    Availability: Unix, Windows.

 .. function:: fchmod(fd, mode)

    Change the mode of the file given by *fd* to the numeric *mode*.
 See the docs for :func:`chmod` for possible values of *mode*.

    Availability: Unix.

    .. versionadded:: 2.6